eaorak/blog.koders.co/_posts/dark-mode-with-css-variable-1p57.md

 ---
-title: "Dark Mode with CSS Variable"
+title: 'Dark Mode with CSS Variable'
-excerpt: "Let's admit that Dark Mode now is a thing, and people love it.
-It does look cool, like the terminal i..."
+excerpt: 'Let''s admit that Dark Mode now is a thing, and people love it.
+It does look cool, like the terminal i...'
-date: "2020-08-13"
+date: '2020-11-12'
-coverImage: ""
+coverImage: ''
 author:
   name: Koders
   picture: "assets/blog/authors/koders.png"
 ogImage:
-  url: ""
+  url: ''
 ---

-Let's admit that Dark Mode now is a thing, and people love it.
+Let''s admit that Dark Mode now is a thing, and people love it.
 It does look cool, like the terminal i...

 [Read more](https://dev.to/ditarahma08/dark-mode-with-css-variable-1p57)